-Trial date set for Wausau baby sitter charged with baby's murder
+Wausau baby sitter charged with infant’s death pleads no contest to lesser count

 Tietsort said she knew the baby had died, but still put him in his snowsuit and car seat, pulling his hat over his eyes, so his mother would not know when she picked him up.
 She said she did not reach out for help or perform any resuscitation efforts.
 Tietsort, her boyfriend, the boy's brother and Tietsort's own child then went to a restaurant to eat.
 Tietsort said when the boy's mom came to pick up her children she knowingly let the woman take home a deceased child.

-Prosecutors said this not the first time a child was injured while in Tietsort's care.
+Prosecutors said this was not the first time a child was injured while in Tietsort’s care.

 Oct.
-11, 2018 Tietsort was charged with child abuse from an incident on Aug.
-2. Court documents state Tietsort messaged the mom of an 11-month old child she was baby sitting saying the child had fallen off a couch and injured herself.
+11, 2018 Tietsort was charged with child abuse from an incident in August of that year.
+Court documents state Tietsort messaged the mom of an 11-month old child she was baby sitting saying the child had fallen off a couch and injured herself.
 The mother took the child to the hospital and a doctor specializing in child abuse said the injuries were not consistent with a fall.

 In another case from 2017, a 3-month-old child sustained a skull fracture while under the care of Tietsort.